What to Expect on Examination Day

 - Authorized 10-minute Breaks:

 The first optional 10-minute break occurs in the morning and the second optional 10-minute break occurs in the afternoon.
-For all scheduled breaks, candidates will be permitted access to their lockers for food, drink, medicine, and other stored items including electronic devices such as cell phones.
-Candidates may NOT access study materials or electronic devices during any unscheduled breaks.
+For all authorized breaks, candidates will be permitted access to their lockers for food, drink, medicine, and other stored items including electronic devices such as cell phones.
+Candidates may NOT access study materials or electronic devices during any unauthorized breaks.

 - Authorized 40-minute Lunch Break:

 The optional 40-minute lunch break will occur after the morning section is completed.
-For all scheduled breaks, candidates will be permitted access to their lockers for food, drink, medicine, and other stored items including electronic devices such as cell phones.
-Candidates may NOT access study materials or electronic devices during any unscheduled breaks.
+For all authorized breaks, candidates will be permitted access to their lockers for food, drink, medicine, and other stored items including electronic devices such as cell phones.
+Candidates may NOT access study materials or electronic devices during any unauthorized breaks.

 If the breaks taken exceed the minutes allotted for the break, the additional time will count against the time available to take the examination.
 After the 40-minute lunch break, the afternoon examination section (subsections five through eight) will begin, regardless of whether the candidate is seated at the workstation.
 The candidate may choose to forgo all or part of the lunch break, but unused time will not be added to the examination time.

 In this section